Winter Brings Dangerous Road Conditions

 If you are involved in a car accident due to icy roads, who is at fault?
 Can you blame the road conditions if you were unable to stop and collided with another vehicle?
 As a driver, you are expected to operate your vehicle with a reasonable level of care.
 If the roads were icy and you did not reduce your speed, you could be held liable in a vehicle accident.

-If you were hit by another driver who failed to operate his or her vehicle at a safe speed, call an attorney – particularly if you or your passengers suffered a severe injury.
+If you were hit by another driver who failed to operate his or her vehicle at a safe speed, call a Dallas auto accident attorney – particularly if you or your passengers suffered a severe injury.
 Our team at the Lenahan Law Firm has qualifications above and beyond the ordinary.
 As trial lawyers and specialists in civil appellate law, we offer an extraordinary level of personal care, service, and legal skill to every case we take on.
 Call (214) 295-1008 for a free case evaluation.